 Dwarf conifers provide a beautiful and interesting way to introduce year-round texture to any landscape, regardless of its size.
-While they are appealing in gardens all year, dwarf conifers truly shine in wintertime when deciduous plants go dormant.
+While they are appealing in gardens all year, conifers truly shine in wintertime when deciduous plants go dormant.

 Dwarf Conifers in the Landscape

 When planted directly into the ground, dwarf conifers add structure and interest to a garden bed.
 Dwarf conifers are a constant in the landscape but have a fascinating changeability, with many varieties putting on an unexpected show when they push new growth.

 The evergreen presence of dwarf conifers can offer bold texture or have a softening effect, depending on the variety.
 Needle color can range from rich greens to brilliant golds to glaucous blues and greys, with some varieties displaying unique variegation patterns.

 - Specimen conifers are best placed at the corner of a bed, or where two beds meet, to provide height and give the eye a place to rest.

 - Pair a tall upright conifer with a shorter conifer that has complimentary textures/colors, and most importantly, watering needs.